Caddess

 originally known as the second Summers’ Grocery, and was built to replace the

-former Summers’ Grocery building, which was destroyed by fire in the early 1960s, along with several other
+former Summers’ Grocery building, which was destroyed by fire in the mid-1960s, along with several other

 (and is currently) the VaidenCity Hall.